 Asked about the timing of the case's announcement ahead of the referendum, one senior military officials said it is good to "let people know the reality of those people who are terrorists and conspiring against the state."

 Hamas, which rules the Palestinian Gaza Strip territory bordering Egypt's Sinai, called the allegations "dangerous" and said it was being targeted.

 The Muslim Brotherhood's political arm, the Freedom and Justice Party, on Wednesday called for a boycott of the upcoming the referendum.
-Other allies of Morsi, including youth groups holding near daily protests since his ouster, have said they will demonstrate on referendum days.

 Government officials had warned of attempts to create chaos on the day of the referendum, and state media reported that as many as 200,000 members of the security forces will be assigned to protect polling stations nationwide.